josephxu1234/personal-site/README.md

+#### Instructions for testing/deploying:
-# to run: npm start
+- to run: npm start
-# to build: yarn build. upload build folder to netlify for deploy
+- to build: yarn build. upload build folder to netlify for deploy